gaonprime-labs/nordy-custom-node-ComfyUI-Impact-Pack/README.md

 ### Impact KSampler
-  * These samplers support basic_pipe and AYS scheduler
+  * These samplers support basic_pipe and AYS/OSS/GITS scheduler
   * `KSampler (pipe)` - pipe version of KSampler
   * `KSampler (advanced/pipe)` - pipe version of KSamplerAdvacned
   * When converting the scheduler widget to input, refer to the `Impact Scheduler Adapter` node to resolve compatibility issues.